Beatrizgomesv/parking-control/README.md

 # PARKING CONTROL API

-Creation of a park monitoring manager project with a PostgreSQL database.
+Creation of a park monitoring manager project with Java Spring boot and JPA/HIBERANETE using the PostgreSQL database.

 The objective of this project is to manage or locate the park by parking space, license plate, car model and color, responsible name, apartment and residential block.
 The validation dependency was also used to not have more than one car for the same space, in addition to being only one space per apartment.
 ## Run Locally